 It’s easy to push off, and the last thing you want to tackle on your “to-do” list -- preparing for your death.
 Death seems so far off in the future, you feel like you can deal with it later.
 Ignoring the tasks to prepare for the unexpected will not make the inevitable go away.
 Enjoy peace knowing your loved ones will not be overwhelmed after you pass.
 In this article we give you some general tips on preparing for your death.
-If you're ready for my specific tasks we suggest you read The Colossal To-Do List When Someone Dies.
+If you're ready for specific tasks, we suggest you read The Colossal To-Do List When Someone Dies.

 List all of your assets